Classic Car Lawyer Advice & Legal Services

 Buying and Selling of Classic and Collector cars

-Different from traditional classic car solicitors and barristers, Philip Harmer grew up in the industry, learning the trade from the inside out, developing unrivalled knowledge of the technical characteristics and problems of the cars and of course the tricks of the trade.
+Different from traditional classic car solicitors and law firms dealing with luxury assets, Philip Harmer grew up in and around the car industry, learning about classic vehicles and the tricks of the trade the inside out.
+His unrivalled knowledge of the technical characteristics and problems of collector and vintage vehicles sets him apart.

 To talk to us about buying and selling classic cars